 Here are some examples of fruits that are particularly beneficial for individuals with lichen sclerosus:

-- Berries: Berries such as strawberries, blueberries, and raspberries are packed with that help to reduce in the body.
+- Berries: Berries such as strawberries, blueberries, and raspberries are packed with antioxidants that help to reduce inflammation in the body.

-- Citrus fruits: Citrus fruits such as oranges, grapefruits, and lemons are high in, which is an antioxidant that helps to protect the from damage.
+- Citrus fruits: Citrus fruits such as oranges, grapefruits, and lemons are high in vitamin C, which is an antioxidant that helps to protect the skin from damage.

-- Tomatoes: Tomatoes are rich in lycopene, an antioxidant that can help reduce and protect the from UV damage.
+- Tomatoes: Tomatoes are rich in lycopene, an antioxidant that can help reduce inflammation and protect the skin from UV damage.

-- Avocado: Avocado is a source of healthy fats, which can help to reduce and support healthy.
+- Avocado: Avocado is a great source of healthy fats, which can help to reduce inflammation and support healthy skin.

 Incorporating a variety of fruits and vegetables into your diet can help improve your overall health and well-being.
 Consulting with a healthcare provider or registered dietitian can be helpful in identifying the most appropriate dietary changes for your individual needs